-To close the window, press and hold the up arrow.
+To close the window, press and hold the part of the switch with the up arrow.

 Programming the Power Windows

 If the battery on your vehicle has been recharged, disconnected, or is not working properly, you will need to reprogram the power windows for them to work properly.
 Before reprogramming, you will need to replace or recharge your vehicle's battery.